keboola/developers-docs/extend/component/running/index.md

 None of these API calls write any tables or files other than the archive, so they are very safe to run.

 The [Run Tag](https://kebooladocker.docs.apiary.io/#reference/run/create-a-job-with-image/create-a-dry-run-job)
-API call allows you to run a job in production environment but using a specific tag of the docker image.
+API call allows you to run a job in the production environment but using a specific tag of the Docker image.
 This means you can test your unreleased image on real configurations in real projects without affecting any users using that component.
 See the [tutorial](/extend/component/tutorial/debugging/#running-specific-tags) for instructions.

-## Preparing the Data folder
+## Preparing Data folder
 In order to run and debug a KBC component (including [R](https://help.keboola.com/manipulation/transformations/r/) and [Python](https://help.keboola.com/manipulation/transformations/python/) Transformations) on your own computer, you need to manually supply the component with a [data folder and configuration file](/extend/common-interface/).
 The above mentioned